thebetar/sqrumpoker/README.md

 The application is made up of two parts:

-1. A Java (SpringBoot) server component.
+1. A Java (SpringBoot) server component. / NestJS, moet nog uitgevochten worden
 2. A React client component.
+3. GraphQL
+4. Sqlite
+5. Prisma (ORM)

 The server exposes a bunch of basic APIs, which are described in our `openapi` configuration.